“I don’t want your money, honey, I want your love”! Yes, it’s Transvision Vamp!

 Dave Parsons joined the grunge group Bush, who have sold over ten million records.
 Tex Axile joined the group Max, where he played keyboards on the 1992 Trevor Horn produced album “Silence Running”, and Nick seems to of disappeared into nowhere.
 So what then of Wendy?
 Well, She embarked on a solo career, releasing her debut album “Now Ain’t The Time For Your Tears” in 1993, which reached No.43 in the UK.
 A single, “The Nameless One”, broke the UK top 40 at No.34 but only got as far as No.132 down under.
 A follow up album “Lies In Chinatown” was begun but never completed.

 She formed the group Racine and released the albums “Number One” and “Racine 2” in the early 2000’s, but neither came to any success or indeed prominence.
 James released her second solo album “I Came Here To Blow Minds” eighteen years after her debut, in 2011 and followed this with “The Price Of The Ticket” in 2016.
 In the years since, she has popped up at 80’s music festivals to great reviews and adulation.
+Wendy released a brand new album, “Queen High Straight” in May 2020, a mix of Motown meets rock and roll and will tour to support the album during the second half of 2020.

 Baby, she don’t care, but the girl’s still the only one!